information

 1. Teachers: Carefully review the submission guidelines below and select up to two artworks/artists to participate.

-3. Teacher, student, or family member must drop off artwork ready to hang Saturday January 11 – Saturday February 1, 2024Ready to hang means that it is framed (if applicable) and has wire, bracket, or something else that can be hung on a screw in the wall.
+3. Teacher, student, or family member must drop off artwork ready to hang in early spring 2026.
+Ready to hang means that it is framed (if applicable) and has wire, bracket, or something else that can be hung on a screw in the wall.
 UAMA will provide pedestals for 3D artworks.
 Artworks may be dropped off during regular Museum hours: Tuesday – Saturday, 10am-4:30pm.
 For drop-off outside these hours, please contact Willa Ahlschwede at willa@arizona.edu to arrange.
 Artworks must be identified with the following info: Student Name, Teacher Name, and High School (for example, on the back of the artwork).

 Dates and Deadlines

-Closing celebration and artwork pick-up: Saturday May 17 (time TBA)
+Closing celebration and artwork pick-up: May 2026

 Submission Guidelines